Digital, electronic, shared — they're all the same thing.

 A digital family calendar (or electronic family calendar, or family calendar display, or shared family calendar) is an app or device that keeps the whole household in one color-coded view — calendar, meals, chores, shopping lists — visible to everyone, updatable from anywhere.

-The same family-calendar features dressed up six different ways.
-Prices verified May 2026.
+The same family-calendar features, dressed up in different boxes.
+Prices verified June 2026.

 HomeHQ

 HomeHQ is the family command center we wished existed — so we built it.
-It runs on the iPad you already own plus everyone's phone, on one $12/month (billed annually) subscription, and it's built on the Google Calendar your family already uses: connect once and everything syncs two-way.
-Because the calendar lives in Google, the whole household can see and add to it from the web or an Android phone too — color-coded per person, automatically.
+It runs on the iPad you already own plus everyone's iPhone, on one $12/month (billed annually) subscription, and it's built on the Google Calendar your family already uses: connect once and everything syncs two-way — color-coded per person, automatically.

 On top of the calendar it adds the parts families actually run on: chores with points and a weekly recap, meal planning with AI-generated dish photos, per-person kid views, and an always-on kitchen display that changes with the time of day.
+New at launch: photograph a school flyer and HomeHQ turns it into calendar events you approve in one tap (the photo is never uploaded), a parents-only Family Insights card flags conflicts and lopsided chore weeks, and meal plans respect allergies and learn from what actually gets cooked.
 If you don't want to buy a dedicated $300–$700 display, this is the right choice.
 If you want a screen that ships in a box, look at Skylight or Hearth below.

 Skylight Calendar